Orchid Care: How to Grow Phalaenopsis (Moth) Orchids Indoors

 Orchids in Winter:Water once every 2 or 3 weeks in Fall and Winter.

-Mist the Orchid Leaves:Mist the orchids leaves and roots with water at least 2 times per week to create a humid, tropical micro-climate.
+Mist the Orchid Leaves:Mist the orchid leaves and roots with water at least 2 times per week to create a humid, tropical micro-climate.

-The best water to water orchids is by watering with a generous soak with the goal of ensuring all of the orchids potting medium is evenly moist after watering.
-Always water your orchids at the roots rather then overhead watering to prevent crown rot.
+I have found that the best water to water orchids is by watering with a generous soak with the goal of ensuring all of the orchid’s potting medium is evenly moist after watering.
+Always water your orchids at the roots rather than overhead watering to prevent crown rot.

-Crown rot is a common problem associated with watering phalaenopsis orchids as as the leaves of these orchids create a funnel shape which channels water to the crown where it pools and causes rot.
+Crown rot is a common problem associated with watering phalaenopsis orchids as the leaves of these orchids create a funnel shape that channels water to the crown, where it pools and causes rot.

 • The average humidity and temperature range of your home.

-• The size of your pot or container (smaller pots dry out much quicker then larger pots, read my article, choosing the best pots for orchids).
+• The size of your pot or container (smaller pots dry out much quicker than larger pots, read my article, choosing the best pots for orchids).

 • Whether the orchid is near sources of heat.

-• The type of potting soil (moss retains more moisture then bark).
+• The type of potting soil (moss retains more moisture than bark).

 Whilst watering every 7 days in generally good advice, in my experience I find the best way to establish whether your orchid need watering is to look at the roots.

-After watering the roots should be a healthy green colour, and then the roots should turn a light silver/gray as the roots and potting medium dry slightly.
+After watering, the roots should be a healthy green color, and then the roots should turn a light silver/gray as the roots and potting medium dry slightly.

 Once the roots have turned silver or light gray, give the orchid a generous soak and mist the leaves and any aerial roots that are growing out of the pot.